TAMADUNI/Opma/Readme.md

      2. Start shift and End shift button to track time duration(time counter)
      3. Check the status of Backup printer(is it serviced?, is it Ok, any fault, ink and solvent %)
      4. Edit start time and End time i.e enter time manually like clockify
+     5. Confirm sku selected with that on the conveyor
+     6. Reduce blobs and invalid until you reach the ideal value and record
-     5. Activities during shift i.e ink, solvent, opm, corrective maintanance, cleaning etc.
+     7. Activities during shift i.e ink, solvent, opm, corrective maintanance, cleaning etc.
-     6. Issues and incidents
+     8. Issues and incidents
-     7. Spare part used
+     9. Spare part used
-     8. Consumables used used
+     10. Consumables used used
-     9. Inventory i.e available materials
+     11. Inventory i.e available materials
-     10. Tools handover
+     12. Tools handover
-     11. Missing tools
+     13. Missing tools
-     12. Action required on next shift
+     14. Action required on next shift
-     13. Handover notes
+     15. Handover notes
-     14. Handover by, take over by Name and signature
+     16. Handover by, take over by Name and signature
-     15. Download handover report in pdf format like one given with Marwa
+     17. Download handover report in pdf format like one given with Marwa
-     16. Team leader accept he will not close untill mention the required spare
+     18. Team leader accept he will not close untill mention the required spare
-     17. Manager accept he will not close until mention the requested spare
+     19. Manager accept he will not close until mention the requested spare
-     18. Hr accept
+     20. Hr accept
-     19. Updates column i.e production start or stopped, any incident with no
+     21. Updates column i.e production start or stopped, any incident with no
-     20. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
+     22. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
 2. Shift planner
 3. Leave planner
 4. Leave request